Civil rights groups warn tourists about Florida in wake of ‘hostile’ laws - The Boston Globe

 Advertisement

-An email was sent Sunday morning to DeSantis’ office seeking comment.
-DeSantis is expected to announce a run for the GOP presidential nomination this week.
+An e-mail was sent Sunday morning to DeSantis’s office seeking comment.
+The Republican governor is expected to announce a run for the GOP presidential nomination this week.

-Florida is one of the most popular states in the U.S. for tourists, and tourism is one of its biggest industries.
-More than 137.5 million tourists visited Florida last year, marking a return to pre-pandemic levels, according to Visit Florida, the state’s tourism promotion agency.
+Florida is one of the most popular states in the United States for tourists, and tourism is one of its biggest industries.
+More than 137.5 million tourists visited Florida last year, marking a return to prepandemic levels, according to Visit Florida, the state’s tourism promotion agency.
 Tourism supports 1.6 million full-time and part-time jobs, and visitors spent $98.8 billion in Florida in 2019, the last year figures are available.

+Several of Florida's Democratic mayors were quick to say Sunday that their cities welcomed diversity and inclusion.

+“EVERYONE is always welcome and will be treated with dignity and respect,” tweeted Mayor Ken Welch of St. Petersburg in a message echoed by the mayor across the bay in Tampa.

 Advertisement